JetBrains-Research/embeddings-for-trees/README.md

 </tbody>
 </table>

+Information about modifications can be found in this [work](https://drive.google.com/file/d/1Mu-b0PqNgOCN_VC2s11LGEsBCaVg2rCt/view?usp=sharing) (russian language)

 ## Contribution

-Supporting different algorithms to encode and decode trees are the main key areas of improvement this framework.
+Supporting different algorithms of encoding and decoding trees is the key area of improvement for this framework.
-So, if you have any suggestions or questions feel free to open issues or even create pull requests.
+If you have any suggestions or questions, feel free to open issues and create pull requests.